NicholasStambaugh/Template/README.md

 # Website Built in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built with of [SurveyJS](https://surveyjs.io/form-library).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and [Bootstrap CSS](https://github.com/twbs/bootstrap/blob/main/LICENSE) was used for a lot of the page design.

-The homepage is just html, css, and javascript.
+The homepage is built in `html`, `css`, and `javascript`.

+My custom admin framework was used to bootstrap survey components, which are built from [SurveyJS](https://surveyjs.io/form-library) Form Library using `JSON` (a data transmission extension of JavaScript) to transmit data.

+Backend is JavaScript, using REST API to a Salesforce custom object.
+You can view the framework for this in  `APITest.js`.

-The css and js files for the html outside of the survey (for the landing page, Why? page, etc.) is located in assets folder.
+CSS and JS files for the HTML outside of the survey are located in the assets folder (for the landing page, Why? page, etc.).

+# GOALS

+1. ~~Build basic website landing page and navigation using html, css, and js.~~
+2. ~~Add React and SurveyJS to website.
+3. ~~Connect the two.
+A button on the landing page to load React app and SurveyJS.
+4. Build a custom object in Salesforce to store the data as well as any admin work for that.
+5. Connect backend survey responses via REST API to that custom object.
+Test.
+7. Finish Building the Survey in SurveyJS.
+8. Finish Stylization.
+9. Start production build.
+Build .NET or Ruby on Rails Framework and add elements.
+10. Launch.

+# For Developer Use
 ## Available Scripts

 In the project directory, you can run: